lqhuang/typed-settings/README.md

 Type annotations will be used to automatically convert values to the proper type.
 You can currently load settings from these sources:

 - TOML files (multiple, if you want to).
-Paths can statically specified or dynamically set via a environment variable.
+Paths can be statically specified or dynamically set via an environment variable.
 - Environment variables
 - [click](https://click.palletsprojects.com) command line options